Introduction – Automatic Transfer Switch (ATS)

 When the main power supply is lost, the source can be switched to an alternative one using an ATS.
-ATS also provides additional security along with controllers.
+Auto Transfer Switch also provides additional security along with controllers.
 The switching operation takes place automatically.
 Transfer switches, basically, are of two types – open and close transition.

 Solenoid switches have a switching interval of less than 100ms.
-There is a complete change in architecture when compared with the motorized version and hence, cost is high, but provides highly efficient switching as well as zero drop in supply.
-But it should be ensured that there is no backfeeding happening during the absence of sources.
-These solenoid based switches can be used where a small amount of delay causes considerable effect.
+There is a complete change in architecture when compared with the motorized version and hence, the cost is high but provides highly efficient switching as well as zero drops in supply.
+But it should be ensured that there is no back feeding happening during the absence of sources.
+These solenoid based switches can be used where a small amount of delay causes a considerable effect.

 Elmeasure India Pvt.
 Ltd is one of the few Indian firms supplying solenoid based ATS.
-Competing against global giants, Elmeasure India offers ATS at an incredible ampere ratings of 16-6000A which, none of the other manufacturers provide.
+Competing against global giants, Elmeasure India offers ATS at an incredible ampere rating of 16-6000A which, none of the other manufacturers provides.